azmifarih/syb-task-1/README.md

 - Choose version 10.24.0
 - Click Save

-For Docker Plugin, I need it also to run docker command on the jenkins agent.
+For Docker Plugin, I need it also to run the docker command on the Jenkins agent.
 To configure it, please use the following step:
 - Click "Manage Jenkins"
 - Click "Global Tool Configuration"
 - Click "Add Docker